Murteas/AngryParentsXmas/AngryParentsXmas_PRD.md

 - Runs on iPhone browsers (Safari, Chrome) via a URL.
 - Responsive design for iPhone screen sizes (e.g., iPhone 12, 14, 16).
 - No app store deployment or server hosting to ensure zero cost.
+- Each player uses their own iPhone for gameplay.

 ### 3.2 Performance
 - Load time: <5 seconds on a standard iPhone with 4G/Wi-Fi.
 - Smooth gameplay: 60 FPS for slingshot and physics animations.
-- Local storage: <10MB for photos, messages, and leaderboard data.
+- Local storage: <10MB for game assets (no runtime storage needed).

 ### 3.3 Usability
-- **Host Customization:** The host completes a one-time setup via a web form before the party; players do not interact with customization.
+- **Customization:** Handled by the developer pre-deployment; players only play the game.
-- **Player Experience:** Players access the game via a URL, enter their name, play a round, and view the leaderboard—no additional setup required.
+- **Player Experience:** Players access the game URL, enter their name (optional, for immersion), play a round, and verbally share their score—no setup required.
 - Intuitive controls: Drag-and-release slingshot (tap to zoom/aim optional).
 - Clear UI: Score, launches remaining, and target health visible on-screen.
-- Accessible to all ages (teens to adults) with minimal instructions.
+- Minimal instructions for all ages (teens to adults).

+### 3.4 Accessibility
+- High color contrast for text and key elements to aid visual impairments.
+- Playable without sound (visual cues for all actions).
+- Optional tooltips or a short tutorial (e.g., “Drag to aim, release to launch”) for first-time players.
+- No screen reader support required.

-### 3.4 Security
+### 3.5 Security
-- No user data stored online; all data (photos, messages) stored locally in the browser session.
+- No user data stored or uploaded; customization is hard-coded.
-- Web form validates inputs (e.g., image size, text length) to prevent errors.
+- No runtime data collection, ensuring privacy.

 ---

 ## 4. Technical Requirements
 - **Frontend:**
   - HTML5, CSS3, JavaScript for web-based game.
-  - **Recommended Tool:** Phaser.js is suggested for its 2D game framework, physics engine (for slingshot mechanics), and mobile support.
-However, the developer may choose another framework if preferred.
+  - **Recommended Tool:** Phaser.js for its 2D game framework, physics engine, and mobile support (developer may choose another framework, e.g., PixiJS, if preferred).
   - Canvas/WebGL for 2D physics and animations (e.g., Box2D.js or Matter.js if not using Phaser).
   - Responsive framework (e.g., Bootstrap) for iPhone compatibility.
 - **Storage:**
-  - LocalStorage or IndexedDB for photos, messages, and leaderboard.
-  - No backend/server to keep costs at zero.
+  - No runtime storage; customization is hard-coded.
 - **Assets:**
-  - Sprite sheets for characters (family photos cropped to faces), targets, and T-Rex.
+  - Hard-coded sprite sheets for characters (family photos cropped to faces), targets, and T-Rex.
-  - Audio files for jingle bells, T-Rex roar, and background music (<1MB total).
+  - Audio files for jingle bells, T-Rex roar, and music (<1MB total).
-- **Customization Form:**
+- **Error Handling:**
-  - Simple HTML form with file upload (photos) and text input (messages).
-  - Client-side validation for file size and text length.
+  - If a launch fails (e.g., no collision), deduct the launch and continue.
+  - Ensure robust asset loading to prevent crashes if images/audio fail to load.

 ---

 ## 5. Constraints
-- **Cost:** Zero hosting or deployment costs (no server or app store).
+- **Cost:** Zero hosting or deployment costs (e.g., use GitHub Pages).
-- **Timeline:** Game is for a one-time Christmas party, so simplicity is key.
+- **Timeline:** One-time Christmas party, prioritizing simplicity.
-- **Scope:** Single-player only, no multiplayer networking.
+- **Scope:** Single-player on individual iPhones, no multiplayer networking.
-- **Usage:** Likely used only once, so prioritize ease of setup over scalability.
+- **Usage:** Likely used once, so no scalability needed.

 ---

 ## 6. Assumptions
-- The host has access to an iPhone or computer to complete the customization form before the party.
-- Family has access to iPhones with modern browsers (Safari/Chrome, iOS 16+).
+- Players have iPhones with modern browsers (Safari/Chrome, iOS 16+).
-- Wi-Fi or mobile data is available to load the game URL initially.
+- Wi-Fi or mobile data is available to load the game URL.
-- The host can provide 5-10 photos and 10-15 messages before the party.
+- The organizer provides 5-10 photos and 10-15 messages to the developer before deployment.
-- Players are comfortable passing a phone or accessing the URL on their own devices.
+- Approximately 6-12 players will participate, sharing scores verbally.

 ---

 ## 7. Deliverables
 - **Web-Based Game:**
-  - Accessible via a URL (e.g., hosted on a free static site like GitHub Pages).
+  - Hosted on a free static site (e.g., GitHub Pages) with a URL for gameplay.
-  - Includes gameplay, host customization form, and leaderboard.
+  - Includes pre-customized assets (photos, messages) and gameplay.
 - **Documentation:**
+  - Guide for players to access the game and verbally share scores.
-  - User guide for the host to complete customization and for players to access the game.
+  - Instructions for the organizer to provide customization data (photos, messages) to the developer.
-  - Setup instructions for uploading photos/messages (provided in-game).

 ---

 ## 8. Success Criteria
-- The host successfully customizes the game before the party with photos and messages.
+- The developer embeds customization (photos, messages) correctly before deployment.
-- Game loads and runs smoothly on iPhones for all players.
+- Game runs smoothly on each player’s iPhone via the provided URL.
-- Rounds take 2-3 minutes, and scores are accurately tracked on the leaderboard.
+- Rounds take 2-3 minutes, with scores easily shared verbally.
 - Family enjoys the nostalgic and humorous elements, sparking laughter and competition.

 ---

-### Additional Note on Technology Stack
-- **Phaser.js Recommendation:** Phaser.js is suggested due to its suitability for 2D arcade games, built-in physics engine, and mobile optimization.
-It can simplify development and ensure the game runs smoothly on iPhones.
-However, the final choice of framework is left to the developer’s discretion, as they may have expertise in other tools (e.g., PixiJS, Cocos2d-js) that could also meet the requirements.
+## 9. Responses to Developer Questions
+- **Device Usage:** Each player uses their own iPhone for gameplay.
+Scores are shared verbally, with no leaderboard.
+- **Leaderboard Persistence:** Not applicable; verbal score sharing eliminates the need for a leaderboard.
+- **Customization Data:** Photos and messages are hard-coded by the developer; no runtime customization or storage.
+- **Gameplay Timing:** 2-3 minutes includes 5 launches (100-150 seconds) plus animations/transitions.
+Cap at 3 minutes with a timer if needed.
+- **T-Rex Unlock:** Unlocked at 500 points, usable once in remaining launches of the same round.
+- **Sound Controls:** Separate on/off toggles for sound effects and music.
+- **Accessibility:** High contrast and sound-independent play; no screen reader support.
+- **Error Handling:** Deduct failed launches; ensure robust asset loading.
+- **Game Over:** “Round Over” screen with score and “Play Again” button.
+- **Multiplayer Aspect:** Single-player on individual iPhones, with verbal score sharing.